mediawiki-utilities/python-mediawiki-utilities/README.rst

 MW Utilities is an open source (MIT Licensed) library developed by Aaron Halfaker for extracting data from MediaWiki installations and performing some interesting computations.
 A typical usage looks like this::

-	from mw.api import API
+	from mwutil.api import API
-	from mw.lib import reverts
+	from mwutil.lib import reverts

 	api = API("https://en.wikipedia.org/w/api.php")
 	revs = api.revisions.query(titles=["User:EpochFail"])